jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Yet the process and learning curve can seem intimidating and in practice very few new contributors do it.

-As a newcomer, this article represents my current understanding after a couple months, a few dozen PR reviews (some more useful than others), a few issues tested or handled, and a handful of commits.
+As a newcomer, this article represents my current understanding after a few months, a few dozen PR reviews, a few issues tested or handled, and a handful of commits.

-Some of this understanding was gained from years of
+Some of this understanding was gained from

   - contributing to a large open source project,
     [Ruby on Rails](https://github.com/rails/rails), and co-editing its blog and